-These past days, I talked with some friends at my workplace and we had nice conversations about our career and life.
+These past days, I talked with some friends at my workplace and we had very nice conversations about our career and life.
 I found it very inspiring to talk to people I meet every day and learn new things about them.
 We work in a family-like environment and share most of the tasks, but curiously, everyone has a different perspective and philosophy of their work.

 I first decided to talk with Johan and José .
 Both of them have been working as Talent Acquisition Consultants for more than three years.
 They have worked on many different in-house assignments for companies like Blocket, Nordcloud, Cabonline Technologies, Qapital, DigitalRoute, Snow Software and helped them grow.